 The activities and excursions that we arrange are included in your program fee.
 All you need to do is remember to bring your camera!

-You receive an official transcript jointly issued by CET and CNU at the end of the term.
+You receive a transcript jointly issued by CET and CNU at the end of the term.
 You also have the option to request a School of Record transcript from the University of Minnesota for an additional fee if necessary.

 Complete the application through your online CET account.
 This is a brief form that asks for basic information and has a few short answer questions about why you want to study abroad.

-This is an online form that your study abroad office fills out to let us know you meet the requirements to study abroad.
-To send the electronic form request, simply enter the name and email address of your study abroad advisor in the designated fields of of your online account.
+This is an online form that your study abroad office completes to let us know you meet the requirements to study abroad.
+To send the electronic form request, simply enter the name and email address of your study abroad advisor in the designated fields of your online account.

 Your online CET account has specific instructions for submitting an official transcript.